 The Master of Fine Arts at NYU Abu Dhabi offers a curriculum that is flexible and responsive to artistic, technological, economic, and societal shifts and needs.
-Its multidisciplinary coursework bridges disciplinary skills and diverse bodies of knowledge.
-The program is structured to ensure that students develop advanced research skills for visual and academic investigations in the areas of art, media and design practice and theory.
+Its studio-focused multidisciplinary coursework bridges disciplinary skills and diverse bodies of knowledge.
+The program is structured to ensure that students develop advanced research skills for visual and academic investigations in contemporary art and theory.
 Coursework and academic requirements are designed to foster the development of students who can think and create in novel and interdisciplinary ways.

 The curriculum seeks to provide students with both breadth and depth, appropriate to their creative passions and interests.